Columbus IDea Foundry

 The renovation includes a variety of seating options (like a custom circular bookcase/reading nook), a flexible classroom, a special speaker system, a TV studio, and a makerspace complete with a 3D printer.

-The CFI turned a passive, single-use space into an active space filled with activities, while still leaving room for students to sit and read or study.
+The CFI turned a passive, single-use space into a dynamic space filled with activities, while still leaving room for students to sit and read or study.
 The only problem is getting students to leave the Center to go back to class.

 Columbus Downtown High School

-Stewardship is connecting students with the downtown community.
+Stewardship is connecting students with the downtown community to create opportunities for their future.

 When Columbus City Schools decided to bring students back to downtown Columbus, they looked to TRIAD to help make sure those students were engaging with the downtown community.